isomerpages/csc-corp/index.md

 description: This is the website of the Civil Service College, Singapore.
 image: /images/isomer-logo.svg
 permalink: /
-notification: We discovered a FAKE Telegram account (@cscsingapura) that is using the CSC logo and claiming to help with job opportunities with the Singapore Government.
-Please be aware that the ONLY official Telegram account for the Civil Service College is @CSCSingapore.
-CSC will not ask you for any personal details via Telegram.
-Protect your information and report any suspicious activity to the relevant authorities immediately.
+notification: We discovered a FAKE Telegram account (cscsingapura) claiming to help with job opportunities with the Singapore Government.
+Please be aware that the ONLY official Telegram account for the Civil Service College is
+  @CSCSingapore.
+Government officials will NEVER ask you to transfer money or disclose bank log-in details over a phone call.
+Call the 24/7 ScamShield Helpline at 1799 if you are unsure.
 sections:
   - hero:
       background: /images/Landing Page/cover_option2a.jpg